pyrogn/HiveHelper_on_PySpark/hhop/hhop/txt/main.txt

         return SCD2Helper(df_result, **self._passed_args)

-    def merge_scd2_update(
-        self, df_new: DataFrame, is_deduplicate_df=True
-    ) -> "SCD2Helper":
+    def merge_scd2_update(self, df_new: DataFrame) -> "SCD2Helper":
-        """_summary_
+        """Method to merge new dataframe to the existing one

         Args:
+            df_new (DataFrame): Requirements for the new DF:
-            df_new (DataFrame): It must have the same key as main DF!
+                It must have the same key as main DF!
-                Otherwise the result will be incorrect
+                It must be deduplicated
+                It must have columns: row_actual_from, row_actual_to

         Returns:
-            SCD2Helper: _description_
+            SCD2Helper: DF with merged update.
+Subclass of DataFrame
         """
-        # TODO: raise error on different columns
-        # how to handle second df without tech cols?

         if "row_hash" not in df_new.columns:
             df_new = df_new.withColumn("row_hash", self.hash_cols())